-With the rise in public movement in the area, congestion, pollution and vehicularpedestrian conflict emerged as the most pressing problems.
-Repercussions to this effect had a direct bearing on the space quality of the street, which was in desperate need of planning and an urban design input.
-The local authorities concerned, in consultation with the various stockholders, initiated a pioneering project: urban renewal of Gawalmandi Food Street.
-The objective of the exercise was to create a lively street, free from environmental and physical hazards that could provide a conducive context for people to walk, eat and enjoy its ambience.

-In order to attend to this challenging preservation/upgrading project, the work was awarded to a Karachi based architectural practice, run by architect Hanif Daud and his colleagues.
-Hanif is a graduate of Dawood College of Engineering Technology, Karachi, and has specialized in the subject of Architectural and Urban Preservation from the Massachusetts Institute of Technology, Cambridge.
+Gawalmandi Food Street is located in the vibrant urban setting of Lahore branching out from the Railway Road.
+Historically, this place was a small village famous for milk trade, obvious from its name.
+Around partition in 1947, Gawalmandi was ameliorated in the urban setting and it soon became a busy street.
+In fact the whole area of Gawalmandi encompasses an all absorbing context of various urban activities including eating outlets, cinema houses and other recreational pastimes.
+With the rise in public movement in the area, congestion, pollution and vehicular-pedestrian conflict emerged as the most pressing problems.
+Repercussions to this effect had a direct bearing on the space quality of the street, which was in desperate need of a planning and urban design input.
+Concerned local authorities in consultation with the various stakeholders initiated a pioneering project: urban renewal of the Gawalmandi Food Street.
+The objective of the exercise was to create a lively street free from environmental and physical hazards that could provide a conducive context for people to walk, eat and enjoy the ambience of the space.
+In order to attend to this challenging preservationupgradation project, the work was awarded to ICON-a Karachi based architectural practice run by Architect Hanif Daud and his colleagues.
+Hanif is a graduate of Dawood College of Engineering Technology, Karachi and specialised in the subject of Architectural & Urban Preservation from the Massachusetts Institute of Technology, Cambridge.
 The project was sponsored by a leading corporate house of the country.

-The Food Street has been entirely pedestrianized for the evening and night hours, to create a unified space for movement of people.
+Food Street has been entirely pedestrianised for evening and night hours to create a unified space for movement of the people.
 In conformity with the project guidelines, the shopkeepers have undertaken basic refurbishment of their respective premises.
 However, the architect has devised a distinct theme for the design of the various objects and spaces to weave out an all-encompassing suavity in the space.
-Thus, shops and restaurants of varied character, cuisine, orientation and clientele are now part of a common urban tissue, sensitively conceived and diligently executed.
+Thus shops and restaurants of varied character, cuisine, orientation and clientele are now part of a common urban tissue sensitively conceived and diligently executed.